 Our species has lost the ability to make vitamins.

-- Thus, deficiency of niacin (nicotinamide), the “N” in NAD, leads to the disease pellagra, a collection of skin, intestinal, and neurological symptoms.
+- Thus, a deficiency of niacin (nicotinamide), the “N” in NAD, leads to the disease pellagra, a collection of skin, intestinal, and neurological symptoms.

 - Niacin can be synthesized from the amino acid tryptophan, so pellagra results from a deficiency of both niacin and tryptophan in the diet.